Suzano massacre: Attack

-Earlier in the day, the gunmen shot three times and killed Monteiro's uncle, Jorge Antônio Moraes, in a nearby car shop.
-The two attackers drove to the school in a white Chevrolet Onix that Castro had legally rented at Localiza.
+Earlier in the day, at around 9 a.m. local time, the gunmen shot three times and killed Taucci's uncle, the shopkeeper Jorge Antônio Moraes, in a nearby car shop.
+The man was taken to the hospital but succumbed to his injuries, dying hours later.
+According to the investigation, Henrique was planning on killing a neighbor of his that was an electrician because they had had a misunderstanding months before.
+They had a pact, in which each one would kill someone before the school massacre.
+An hour and a half before the school attack, Henrique went to his neighbor's house.
+Finding the gate closed, he persistently called him out, but the man did not answer and so Luiz went away.

-School cameras recorded the attackers entering the school at around 9:40 a.m. local time, one after the other, with a delay of around 10 seconds.
-Monteiro entered the building first, hiding his face from students while retrieving a hidden gun.
+On the same day, one of the killers posted a series of photos on a social media platform, where he appeared with a skull mask, holding the firearm he would later use and doing a gun sign with his hand against his head.
+The two attackers then drove to the school in a white Chevrolet Onix that Henrique had legally rented at Localiza.

+The crime occurred at around 9:40 a.m. local time on a Wednesday, March 13, 2019, in the Professor Rual Brasil State School, in Suzano, Greater São Paulo.
+Guilherme Taucci Monteiro, 17 years old, and Luiz Henrique de Castro, 25 years old, entered the building hooded, with combat boots and balaclavas with skulls.
+Taucci entered the building first.
 He then turned around and began shooting at two school staff members as well as several students at a distance of approximately 3 ft in front of him, before entering the main patio in search of more potential victims.
-He disappeared from camera and then moved on to the institution's linguistics center.
+He disappeared from the camera and then moved on to the institution's linguistics center.

-By this time, Castro appeared on camera entering the building in a hurry while holding several weapons, including a bow which he eventually left on the floor.
-He approached the corpses lying on the ground and struck them with a hatchet.
-Fleeing students started to run from the patio towards the school entrance hall.
-On the way, they encountered Castro, who was still in the entrance hall.
-Other students who had hidden themselves when they first heard gunshots were able to avoid being shot.
+By this time, Henrique appeared on camera entering the building in a hurry while holding several weapons, including a compound bow, which he eventually dropped on the floor and was unused in the attack.
+He approached the wounded victims lying on the ground and struck them with a hatchet, at which point, fleeing students started to run from the patio towards the school entrance hall.
+On their way, they encountered Henrique, who was still in the entrance hall, at which point Henrique engaged in a fistfight with a female student before she fled.
+Other students who had hidden when they first heard gunshots were able to avoid being shot.
 Five students between 15 and 17 years old and two school staff members were killed.

-The school was locked down by police, who searched it and found a bow and arrow, a crossbow, possible Molotov cocktails and a wired bag.
+According to the 2017 School Census, the institution had 358 students between 6th and 9th grade (middle school and freshman year) and 693 students in secondary school.
+The school was locked down by police, who searched it and found a .38 caliber revolver, speedloaders, a crossbow, a compound bow, Molotov cocktails, a hatchet and a wired bag.
 A bomb squad was dispatched to the scene and found that it was a fake explosive.